Greatest Hits (Thalía album): Critical reception

 The album was well received by music critics.
 Jason Birchmeier from AllMusic website wrote that the album is "a well-balanced sample of the Latin pop star's many hits from the mid-'90s to the early 2000s" and "a great beginning-to-end listen -- again, a nonstop pleasure as the joyful, feel-good parade of hits cascades over the course of the hour-plus CD."
 He also gave four and a half stars for both album and DVD.
 About the selection of videos of the DVD he wrote that "Given her big budget, unmatched charisma, acting prowess, and knockdown-gorgeous beauty, these are very appealing videos by any standard" and that the consumer should prefer the DVD version rather than the hybrid CD/DVD.
-In his review for DVD Movie Guide Colin Jacobson wrote that "despite some misfires, Thalia’s Greatest Hits offers a pretty nice collection" and that "the package still tosses in a lot of solid stuff, and the videos mostly work well".
-He criticized the lack of extras and the absent of "some pre-EMI material" and conclude that "because it doesn’t include material from her entire career, Thalia’s Greatest Hits doesn’t present a completely satisfying package."
+In his review for DVD Movie Guide Colin Jacobson wrote that "despite some misfires, Thalia's Greatest Hits offers a pretty nice collection" and that "the package still tosses in a lot of solid stuff, and the videos mostly work well".
+He criticized the lack of extras and the absence of "some pre-EMI material" and conclude that "because it doesn’t include material from her entire career, Thalia’s Greatest Hits doesn’t present a completely satisfying package."

 Chart performance

-The album debut at #2 in the Billboard Top Latin Albums on 28 February 2004.
-In the United States the album sold 50,000 copies after one month of its release, according to Nielsen SoundScan.
-In Mexico the album was certified gold.
-The DVD was certified Gold in Mexico and Platinum in Argentina.
+In the United States, Greatest Hits reached the number 128 on the Billboard 200.
+It also debuted at number two on Billboard Top Latin Albums, on the issue 28 February, 2004, while topped the Latin Pop Albums charts.
+After one month of its release, the compilation sold 50,000 copies in the U.S., according to Nielsen SoundScan.

+In Thalía's home country, Mexico, both the album and the DVD release, were certified with Gold by AMPROFON.
+In Europe, the compilation peaked at number 8 and 37 in Greece and Spain, respectively.
+The DVD peaked at number 14 in the Spanish charts.